MartinZeman17/prime17/DevelopmentEnvironment.md

 - pacman -S mingw-w64-x86_64-ca-certificates
 - https://curl.se/docs/sslcerts.html
 - still not working under Windows so cacert is copied to bin folder and it works
-- newer version of libcurl hav better windows cert support
+- newer version of libcurl have a better windows cert support

 Adding execute right under Linux: